emilsjoerup/DriftBurstHypothesis/README.md

 An R-package for the calculation of the Drift Burst Hypothesis test-statistic from the working paper Christensen, Oomen and Reno (2018) <DOI:10.2139/ssrn.2842535>.

-***Beware that a bug is present in the code that may cause crashses!
-I believe I have mitigated the bug to no longer cause crashes and it should not be a problem from the next version.
-If you encounter crashes with my code, please report.***

-***The bug occured when the second testtimes element was higher than the lowest timestamp (e.g. trying to test at 9:30:05 when the first trade occurred at 09:30:06), thus, the code was sending empty vectors into a loop where the vectors would be subset, this caused a `Col::subvec(): indices out of bounds or incorrectly used` error message.
-Now the error message will be displayed, but won't cause crashes (to my knowledge).
-Now, the second element will be iteratively removed from the testtimes vector, until there are observations for the first test to be carried out.
-The removed tests will be padded with 0's where they are not able to be carried out.
-This is done so it is still possible to cbind() the results where there were missing observations.
-If the test fails at other times, the  output will be NA.***